glyphs-fi/GlyfiBot/README.md

 ## Running

 1. Create a new Bot in the Discord Developer Panel
-2. Clone this repository
+2. Download a build from [GitHub Actions](https://github.com/glyphs-fi/GlyfiBot/actions/workflows/build.yml) **OR** Clone this repository and build it
-3. Build it
-4. Set the `GLYFI_TOKEN` environment variable to your token
+3. Set the `GLYFI_TOKEN` environment variable to your token
-5. Run it
+4. Run it

 ## Tech Stack